vaishaliagg08/PokemonData_Analysis_usingSQL/README.md

 <img width="905" height="691" alt="Screenshot 2025-08-18 at 9 34 59 PM" src="https://github.com/user-attachments/assets/1d9bc88f-f72e-43cd-980c-d20bb7258b46" />

 ## Conclusion
-This project successfully demonstrates how a raw Pokémon dataset can be transformed into a fully normalized relational database schema using MySQL.
+This project successfully demonstrates how a raw Pokemon dataset can be transformed into a fully normalized relational database schema using MySQL.
 By applying 1NF, 2NF, and 3NF, we reduced redundancy, improved data consistency, and built a scalable structure for complex queries.